GualterMM/VOSK-Foreground/README.md

 Since I don't know if I can initialize the Recognizer in the main activity (DemoActivity) and pass the Model object to this service by an Intent, I set to execute the SetupTask in this service.
 However, when the service is called by the activity, the model is most likely not initialized yet, and then I get a segmentation fault error.

 I hope I'm correct in my assessment, but I really wouldn't be surprised if I'm not.
 As I stated, I'm fairly new to Android development, and services have been a tricky subject for me to learn.

-In any case, I wanted to thank you, Nickolay, for the help.
-Besides the VOSK demo, most Speech Recognition related questions on StackOverflow have been answered by you, and they've helped me in great lengths for developing my project :)